 The property went through rezoning from 1979 to 1985, allowing for extensive public access and a variety of uses.
 The Seattle Seahawks, under new ownership, moved a few miles away, prompting the start of the Carillon Point Complex Project, formed by the Skinner Development Company.
 The complex was named Carillon Point after the specially designed carillon bells located in the main plaza at the edge of the marina.

-Today Carillon Point is home to our Seattle area hotel, Woodmark Hotel, Yacht Club & Spa, and a focal point of the local business community outside the Seattle, Washington area.
+Today Carillon Point in Kirkland, WA is home to Woodmark Hotel, Yacht Club & Spa, and a focal point of the local business community outside the Seattle, Washington area.
 During the day, the carillon bells chime softly every hour, and serve as a beacon for pleasure boats cruising Lake Washington.